 The building envelope is defined as the physical separator between the interior and exterior of a building.
-Typically, the key components of the building envelope will consist of walls, floors, roofs, fenestrations and doors.
+Normally, the key components of the building envelope will consist of walls, floors, roofs, fenestrations and doors.

 In this white paper, we will focus on the importance of managing the balance of heat, air, and moisture movement in specific relation to walls, floors and roofs.
 Successful building design and construction will embrace these three core areas of HAMM from an early design stage.